 In the end, the TTC paid more than 10 times the best-case $15-million price just to make the site usable.
 Connecting tracks alone cost 7.5 times the estimate the TTC used to justify the site choice.

 KPMG states that costs escalated because of delays in awarding contracts; the hard truth is that costs soared because of haste to award contracts for an ill-conceived plan.
-There was a concerted effort to ignore people raising red flags.
+There was a concerted effort to ignore informed people who were raising red flags.